Updated on 3rd June, 2022

 - Among several reasons for the growing popularity of the game is the prominent heavy advertising done on telly, magazines, newspapers and radio as well.

-- Now that mobile devices such as phones and tablets have taken over PC’s and laptops, the game of poker can be practically played anywhere, even at the workplace during break as well as while being at home.
+- Now that mobile devices such as phones and tablets have taken over PC’s and laptops, the game of poker can be practically played anywhere, even at the workplace during break, as well at home.

 Online poker games such as Texas Hold’em and video poker are very popular as they can be played anywhere and practically anytime.
 These are probably the most common versions of poker.

 Although some would argue that video poker doesn’t count.
-It does however follow the same method of play.
+It does however follow the same method of play as poker.